TDToolbox/BTD-Docs/Unity Engine/MelonLoader/How to create Visual Studio project.md

 ![picture](https://media.discordapp.net/attachments/619054151967703061/759103567562145812/git_test_1.png?width=942&height=651)

-**Lastly**, give your project a name, select the location you want it to be at, and **make sure** that **Place solution and project in the same directory** is **CHECKED**.
+**Lastly**, give your project a name, select the location you want it to be at.
 For the most important thing, **make sure you have.NET Framework 4.7.2 or higher selected!!!!!!** BTD6 Mods require that you use at least .NET Framework 4.7.2 and up.
 When you're ready, click Create and now you're done!

 ![CreateProject menu.png](https://cdn.discordapp.com/attachments/619054151967703061/759107756543705148/unknown.png)